‘The Taliban are here’: an inner story of a woman fleeing Kabul - BBC Newsnight | ExBulletin

 ‘The Taliban are here’: an inner story of a woman fleeing Kabul – BBC Newsnight

-Newsnight newspaper continues the overtime of former Afghan MP and women’s rights activist Shukria Barakzai on the run, as she was hunted down by the Taliban.
+Former Afghanistan MP and former women’s rights activist Shukria Barakzai escaped an extraordinary time as she was hunted down by the Taliban.
 Please subscribe HERE http://bit.ly/1rbfUog

 A staunch critic of the Taliban and a proponent of women’s rights, Afghan politician Shukria Barakzai survived the suicide bombing that attempted to kill her in 2014.
-When Kabul fell to the Taliban, thousands of people tried to evacuate Afghanistan.
+When Kabul was in Taliban hands, thousands of people tried to evacuate Afghanistan.
 Newsnight includes the story of Shukria’s escape from Kabul to the UK.
-Newsnight international editor Gabriel Gatehouse reported. #Newsnight #BBCNews Newsnight is the BBC’s premier news and current affairs television program – with strong analysis, discussion, exclusivity and dialogue.
+It has been reported by international editor Gabriel Gatehouse of Newsnight. #Newsnight #BBCNews #Afghanistan Newsnight is the BBC’s premier news and current affairs television program – with strong analysis, discussion, exclusivity and dialogue.
 Website: https://www.bbc.co.uk/newsnight

 Twitter: https://twitter.com/BBCNewsnight